eshanbehal/Button-Click-App/readme.md

     android studio.

+   nd at last just removed basic errors from the app.

+   also in end just made my app more approprate by adding functionality og getText to my code so that everytime anbody writes something in tect area on clicking button the text written by person will be shown.

-   nd at last just removed basic errors from the app. great experience.cheers.. :) leaving this project for now just going to get some more knolwedge on java first before jumping into complex part as java is core for android programming and basic understanding for this needed.
+   great experience.cheers.. :)
+   leaving this project for now just going to get some more knolwedge on java first before jumping into complex part as java is core for android programming and basic understanding for this needed.